 What about iron supplements?

 Always try to hit your iron quota from food sources first.
 If you are experiencing any of the iron deficiency symptoms mentioned above (extreme fatigue, headaches, dizziness, hair loss, shortness of breath, and even heart palpitations), it's important to get blood work done before deciding to treat yourself with iron supplements.
-Supplements can sometimes lead to constipation, upset stomach, and nausea—so you don't necessarily want to take them unless you have to.
-You'll also want to rule out more serious health conditions that could be causing these symptoms.
+Supplements can sometimes lead to constipation, upset stomach, and nausea—so you don't necessarily want to take them unless recommended by your healthcare provider.

 Ready to learn more about how to unlock the power of food to heal your body, prevent disease & achieve optimal health?
 Register now for our FREE web class with nutrition expert Kelly LeVeque.